How to give an amazing talk

 It is your job to take the audience from the place where they are and lead them into your world.
 Knowing them as much as possible will enable you to use words and concepts they can relate to.
 It also helps you to find relevant examples.
 Ask yourself, what are applications of your work that they could use in their lives?

-Make it relevant for your audience.
-Why should they care about what you have to say?
+“Make it relevant for your audience.
+Why should they care about what you have to say?”

 For invited presentations I try to learn about my audience from my contact person by specifically asking them to give me more information about who will be there.
 In addition, I browse through their webpages to learn about their research and try to find connections to what I am going to talk about.
 The key here is to make it as relevant as possible for your audience.
-Otherwise you will loose them and you would have missed a wonderful opportunity to connect and inspire.
+Otherwise you will lose them and you would have missed a wonderful opportunity to connect and inspire.

 By the way, also make sure you know the venue as well.
-If it is on campus go to the lecture hall a couple of days before (check the time table to make sure it is free) and get a feeling for the space.
+If it is on campus go to the lecture hall a couple of days before (check the timetable to make sure it is free) and get a feeling for the space.
 Walk around.
 Make it your place.
 Also take this opportunity to test your equipment.
 In case you travel to an invited talk, ask your host to show you the room where you are going to give the presentation.
 A good way to tell them is by asking them to let you test the equipment.

 What's your message?